July 15/16-18, 2014

-Custom dates on demand from late June to September.
+Custom dates for various routes on demand from late June to September.

 Beginner to Advanced

 Enjoy classic West Kootenay hiking trails day after day, stay in the alpine ...

 We walk classic traverses in the West Kootenay and Rockies regions.
 Your guide will help you safely traverse the landscape and interpret the geology, terrain, flora and fauna along the way.